-The communal areas are located on the ground floor and include a living/dining room and a relaxation area with sofas, a television, a music system with USB port and a fireplace.
+The communal areas are located on the ground floor and include a living/dining room and a relaxation area with sofas, a television and a fireplace.
 The open floor plan creates a flow between the spacious, fully equipped kitchen, large breakfast bar and the rest of the communal areas while preserving the structural integrity of the building and offering both formal and informal dining options.

 This floor has a common bathroom.
 An adjoining ground-level terrace makes this area a perfect place to relax and enjoy the surrounding nature during much of the year.

 All the windows of the house have been fitted with mosquito screens.